 The NHS will never ask for:

 - your pin or banking password

 - copies of personal documents to prove your identity such as your passport, driving licence, bills or pay slips

 If you think you have been a victim of fraud or identify theft, report it to Action Fraud on 0300 123 2040.

-If you have received a letter but not booked an appointment
+If you have received a letter or text but not booked an appointment

-The person you speak to will see if you need any help and support.
+They will see if you need any help or support with your booking.